List of churches in Nord-Hålogaland: Trondenes prosti

-This deanery (prosti) covers five municipalities in the southwestern part of the county.
+This deanery (prosti) covers five municipalities in the southwestern part of Troms county.
+It includes the five municipalities of Gratangen, Harstad, Ibestad, Kvæfjord, and Tjeldsund.
 The deanery is headquartered in the town of Harstad in Harstad Municipality.

-It includes the five municipalities of Gratangen, Harstad, Ibestad, Kvæfjord, and Tjeldsund.
-This deanery was established on 1 January 1860 when the old Senja prosti was divided into two deaneries: Senja in the north and Trondenes in the south.
-Lavangen and Salangen were transferred from here to Indre Troms prosti in 1998.
+This deanery was established on 1 January 1860 when the old Senjen prosti was divided into two deaneries: Senjen in the north and Trondenes in the south.
+The parishes in Lavangen Municipality and Salangen Municipality were transferred to Trondenes prosti to the new Indre Troms prosti in 1998.

 Varanger prosti

 This deanery covers the eastern part of Finnmark in the areas surrounding the Varangerfjorden and the areas on the Varanger Peninsula.
+The deanery includes the five municipalities of Berlevåg Båtsfjord, Sør-Varanger, Vadsø, and Vardø.
 The deanery is headquartered at Vadsø Church in the town of Vadsø in Vadsø Municipality.
-The deanery includes the five municipalities of Berlevåg Båtsfjord, Sør-Varanger, Vadsø, and Vardø.

 Varanger prosti was established on 14 May 1864 when the old Øst-Finnmark prosti was dissolved, moving Lebesby prestegjeld to the newly created Hammerfest prosti and the rest of the old deanery became Varanger prosti.
-Originally, Tana and Nesseby municipalities were part of the Varanger prosti, but on 1 April 1991, both were moved to the newly created Indre Finnmark prosti.
+Originally, the parishes in Tana Municipality and Nesseby Municipality were part of the Varanger prosti, but on 1 April 1991, both were moved to the newly created Indre Finnmark prosti.